Grace One Church

 Project Overview

-Grace One Church’s English Ministry website was redesigned from a static information hub into a visitor‑first experience that clearly communicates who the church is, when and where services gather, and what next steps are available.
-The new Framer build reframes the homepage as a guided narrative—welcome, worship, weekly rhythm, ministries across all ages, and connection—so first‑time visitors can quickly discern “Is this for me?” and act on it.
+Grace One Church’s English Ministry website was redesigned from an information hub into a visitor‑first experience that clearly communicates who the church is, when and where services gather, and next steps to take.
+The new site reframes the homepage as a guided narrative so first‑time visitors can quickly discern “Is this for me?”

 Problem framing